centreon/centreon-collect/tests/README.md

 - [x] **BRRDRBUDB1**: RRD metric rebuild with a query in centreon_storage and unified sql
 - [x] **BRRDRM1**: RRD metric rebuild with gRPC API.
 3 indexes are selected then a message to rebuild them is sent.
 This is done with storage/sql sql output.
 - [x] **BRRDRMU1**: RRD metric rebuild with gRPC API.
 3 indexes are selected then a message to rebuild them is sent.
 This is done with unified_sql output.
+- [x] **BRRDUPLICATE**: RRD metric rebuild with a query in centreon_storage and unified sql with duplicate rows in database
 - [x] **BRRDWM1**: We are working with BBDO3.
 This test checks protobuf metrics and status are sent to cbd RRD.
+- [x] **CBD_RELOAD_AND_FILTERS**: We start engine/broker with a classical configuration.
+All is up and running.
+Some filters are added to the rrd output and cbd is reloaded.
+All is still up and running but some events are rejected.
+Then all is newly set as filter and all events are sent to rrd broker.
+- [x] **CBD_RELOAD_AND_FILTERS_WITH_OPR**: We start engine/broker with an almost classical configuration, just the connection between cbd central and cbd rrd is reversed with one peer retention.
+All is up and running.
+Some filters are added to the rrd output and cbd is reloaded.
+All is still up and running but some events are rejected.
+Then all is newly set as filter and all events are sent to rrd broker.
 - [x] **EBBPS1**: 1000 service check results are sent to the poller.
 The test is done with the unified_sql stream, no service status is lost, we find the 1000 results in the database: table resources.
 - [x] **EBBPS2**: 1000 service check results are sent to the poller.
 The test is done with the unified_sql stream, no service status is lost, we find the 1000 results in the database: table services.
 - [x] **EBDP1**: Four new pollers are started and then we remove Poller3.